 A continuation of last week’s message, we consider the “flip side of the coin” in the conclusion of Jesus’ interaction with the Rich Young Ruler.
 While salvation is impossible with men, all things are possible with God!
 Indeed, He saves us by His grace.
 Continue reading “All Things Are Possible With God!”

 Of the many stories in David’s life that foreshadowed an aspect of our Savior, the Lord Jesus Christ, the blessing of Mephibosheth ranks at the top of the list.
 Seeking to honor the memory of his dear friend Jonathan, David performs an unprecedented act of kindness upon Mephibosheth, Jonathan’s remaining heir, a disabled man.

-Radio broadcast for March 21, 2021.
-Continue reading “Is Empathy Sinful?!”
+Radio broadcast for October 10, 2021.
+Continue reading “The Blessing of Mephibosheth”